python-microservices/pyms/docs/tutorial_propagate_traces.md

 "parent": "c92e9babb0d002de"}
 ```

-As you can see, the two microservice have `"trace": "bb785b88d0456d69"`.
+As you can see, both microservices have `"trace": "bb785b88d0456d69"`.

 ## Flow

-You can see the flow of this requests in this diagram:
+You can see the flow of these requests in this diagram:

 ![Distributed tracing](imgs/PyMSdistributedtracing.png)

 ## Code

-You can check this example in See [this Github page](https://github.com/python-microservices/pyms/tree/master/examples/microservice_distribued_tracing)
+You can check this example on [this Github page](https://github.com/python-microservices/pyms/tree/master/examples/microservice_distribued_tracing)